sedat/leaderboard-api/README.md

 # Leaderboard API

-A case study of game leaderboard implement in Golang, Redis and MongoDB.
-Includes ranking using sorted set of Redis, JWT authentication using Mongodb and password hash encryption and ranking based on country.
-You can kickstart the MongoDB using an endpoint that will generate the amount of users you decided.
+A game leaderboard implemented in Golang, Redis and MongoDB.
+Includes general and country based ranking with Redis Sorted Sets, MongoDB as persistent database and password hash encryption with JWT authentication.

 ## Public url